Skip to main content

 It’s a fact that the payroll function costs money to set up and run, but use these tricks to ensure you get the most value from your payroll software:

-Before diving into payroll software, ask yourself:
+Before diving into vendor research etc, ask yourself:

 • How many employees do I have?
+How many am I likely to have soon?

 • Do I need multi-state or international payroll?